Antisemitism in 21st-century Germany

-Antisemitism is a growing problem in 21st-century Germany.

-Definition

-In May 2016, a new definition of antisemitism (the Working Definition of Antisemitism) was agreed upon at the Berlin-based International Holocaust Remembrance Alliance (IHRA) Conference, stating that "holding Jews collectively responsible for actions of the state of Israel" is antisemitic.
+Antisemitism in contemporary Germany has been on the rise, committed especially by far-right and Islamist groups.
+Abuses may be of verbal or physical nature.
+According to the Federal Office for the Protection of the Constitution, antisemitism is no "elementary component of left-wing extremism", however is still occurring.
+Since the Halle synagogue shooting in 2019 and the COVID-19 pandemic, Antisemitism has increasingly entered public discussion.
+The October 7 attacks committed by Hamas and the resulting Gaza war have caused increased tensions between Muslims and Jews in Germany and a spike in antisemitic hate crimes or assaults.
+The election of the far-right AfD into the Bundestag in 2017 has stirred controversy due to some of the party's leaders expressing their wish to "move on" from Germany's Culture of Remembrance (Erinnerungskultur).

 Context

 In 1998, Ignatz Bubis, a leader of the German Jewish community, pointed to a "spreading intellectual nationalism" that made him fear a revival of German antisemitism.
-Others point to Germany's growing Muslim population, both the Turkish "guest workers" who began to arrive in the 1950s, and the large wave of migrants from the Muslim countries who arrive during the European migrant crisis that began in 2015.
+Others point to Germany's growing Muslim population, both the Turkish "guest workers" who began to arrive in the 1950s, and the large wave of migrants from Muslim countries who arrived during the European migrant crisis that began in 2015.
 In 2002, the historian Julius Schoeps said that "resolutions by the German parliament to reject antisemitism are drivel of the worst kind" and "all those ineffective actions are presented to the world as a strong defense against the charge of antisemitism.
 The truth is: no one is really interested in these matters.
 No one really cares."